iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 ---
 ### **Eigenfunctions**

-Now, armed with the knowledge about the bessle's equation, we are ready reveal the full glory of all the basis function for each of funciton, and they will look like:
+Now, armed with the knowledge about the bessle's equation, we are ready reveal the full glory of all the basis function for each of function, and they will look like:

 * For $Z(z)$:
 $$